nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

 Running an Ursula with Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assuming geth is running locally on goerli, configure and run an Ursula using port and volume bindings:
+Assuming geth is running locally, configure and run an Ursula using port and volume bindings:

 .. code:: bash